JGoyd/Shattered-Glass/README.md

 - /Tools: shattered-glass_scanner.py (v2.0) for automated IoC detection.

 ## Detection
-Security researchers can verify their own device integrity by opening the **Engineering Workstation (HTML)** and dropping their sysdiagnose, or by running the CLI scanner:
+Security researchers can verify their own device integrity by dropping a sysdiagnose into the Workstation (index.html) or by running the CLI tool:
 `ash
-python tools/shattered-glass_scanner.py path/to/sysdiagnose
+python tools/shattered-glass-scanner.py path/to/sysdiagnose
 `

 ---